 What is your favorite type of case?

 Battery domestic violence.
-As an attorney for one of the largest criminal defense firms in Nevada, I handled nearly seventy-five percent of all battery domestic violence cases at the firm.
+As an attorney for one of the largest criminal defense firms in the State of Nevada, I handled nearly seventy-five percent of all battery domestic violence cases at the firm.
 These cases were difficult to negotiate due to the prosecuting attorney's statutory inability to dismiss the case under most circumstances.
 I noticed that many attorneys did not give these cases the time and attention to negotiate a favorable outcome before trial.
 I also noticed that the police often conducted a hurried or incomplete investigation, which frequently left me representing—in my professional opinion—the wrong person.
-With emotions high, the wrong person accused, and a bad investigation, I took the representation of battery domestic violence cases very seriously.
-I sought to provide the absolute best representation for these clients and obtain a favorable outcome for each one.
-Battery domestic violence cases still remain my favorite type of case because of the collateral consequences that my clients and I must avoid together.
+With emotions high, the wrong person accused, and an incomplete investigation, I took the representation of battery domestic violence cases very seriously.
+I sought to provide the absolute best defense for these clients and obtain a favorable outcome for each one.
+Although exhausting, battery domestic violence cases remain my favorite because of the enormous collateral consequences that my clients and I must avoid together.

 Is there one case you will always remember?